isaacovercast/isaacovercast.github.io/_pages/research/community-genetic-diversity.md

 which may be either genetically buffered against or vulnerable to incipient climate change.
 Further work can be guided by these results to improve the inference by targeting unsampled environmental space.
-Importantly, this work can also be extended to investigate how communities across taxonomic levels are structured by environmental conditions, and whether they are similarly impacted by fluctuations in local environmental conditions.
+Importantly, this work can also be extended to investigate how communities across different taxonomic levels are structured by environmental conditions, and whether they are similarly impacted by fluctuations in local environmental conditions.